lingliao/Transparency-in-CABCDTD/README.md

 ## Overview

 Our methodology outlined in this case study demonstrates robust performance in classifying benign and malignant breast mammography images, achieving an AUROC of 86.3% [95% CI: 0.842, 0.885] using the CBIS-DDSM mass dataset.
-Additionally, we provide all the code we employed for the entire process, spanning from data preprocessing to model evaluation.
-As the old saying goes, the devil is in the details.
-A complete and annotated codebase is essential for guaranteeing the reproducibility, transparency, effectiveness, and overall reliability of our model, thereby further advancing research communication and improvement in this field.
+We provide all the code we employed for the entire process, spanning from data preprocessing to model evaluation.

-Here is the overview of the application of the CBIS-DDSM mass subset for breast cancer diagnosis:
+Below conatins the overview of the application of the CBIS-DDSM mass subset for breast cancer diagnosis:

 <div style="text-align: center;">
   <img width="970" alt="image" src="https://github.com/lingliao/Transparency-in-CABCDTD/assets/91222367/93f7aa76-4a39-4534-be60-ba14a795155f">